hagsteel/python/pygame/hangman/README.md

 # Hangman

-Hangman written in Python and Pygame modules
+Hangman is written in Python and Pygame modules

-There two version command line and graphics interface, you can choose either one
+There two version command line and graphical user interface, you can choose either one

-**Recommended: Graphics interface**
+**Recommended: Graphical user interface**

 ## Requirements